PhanNam1501/email_handshake/README.md

 ## Quick setup:

-We wrote a script that automatically install modoboa with necessary components, allow users to deploy a Modoboa email server with just one single command
+We wrote a script that automatically install modoboa with necessary components, allow users to deploy a Modoboa email server with just one single command.
 First, clone this repo:
 ```
 git clone https://github.com/nairyuuu/modoboa-installer.git
 ```